thecodingmachine/react-native-boilerplate/documentation/docs/04-Guides/04-Theming/02-Configuration.md

 So here the theme `dark` will have the same values as the `default` theme except for the `backgrounds.gray_200` value.

 ## Statically generated styles
-Some styles, like font Colors, background Colors for example need to be dynamically generated depending on the actual theme.
+Some styles, including Backgrounds, Borders, Fonts and Gutters need to be dynamically generated depending on the actual theme.
-But, some other styles, like layout (alignItems, justifyContent, ...) or font modifier like fontStyle can be statically generated.

-This is why we introduce the `static` folder in the theme configuration.
-You will have two files in this folder:
+But, in some cases, the configuration is not sufficient to generate all the styles you need.
+So, in this case, you will need to add some static styles.
+In each style files you will find a `static` function to include non-config-based styles:
+- `staticBackgroundStyles` to generate static background styles
+- `staticBorderStyles` to generate static border styles
-- `fonts.ts` to generate static font styles
+- `staticFontStyles` to generate static font styles
-- `layout.ts` to generate static layout styles
+- `staticGutterStyles` to generate static gutter styles

-into these two files, you will be able to add any style you want.
+into these files, you will be able to add any style you want.
 All of these will be available

 ## Components styling